loadnetwork/gitbook-sync/quickstart.md

 #### IPFS

-The [Load Network Cloud Platform](load-network-cloud-platform/cloud-platform-lncp.md) operates an IPFS node that settles the data back to Load Network.
+The [Load Cloud Platform](load-network-cloud-platform/cloud-platform-lncp.md) operates an IPFS node that settles the data back to Load Network.
 By setting the network to `ipfs.rs`, you are practically using IPFS compatible data protocol on top of Load Network.

 <figure><img src=".gitbook/assets/image (36).png" alt=""><figcaption></figcaption></figure>